danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/1_-_Chapter_1__The_AI-Enhanced_Human (1).md

 "ChatGPT got funnier, man," he sighed, a chuckle escaping as he thought of his own lost wit.
 "I used to be the guy who crafted one-liners that could make you snort your coffee."

 Meanwhile, across the floor, Rue, a dark-horse intern for DriftLoaf, nervously highlighted therapy notes she'd "borrowed" from upstate clinics.
-Inspired by Tendy's speech triumph, she had given Jasper a whirl on her quarterly report.
+Inspired by Tendy's speech triumph, she had given Jasper a whirl to help on her quartely project report, only to accidentally turn in mere reflections of someone else's counseling documentation.

 > **WHAT RUE TYPED INTO JASPER:**
 > "Please summarize these therapy notes into actionable insights for our team meeting."

 > **WHAT SHE GOT:**
-> A slick, double-layer polish on a concoction of sincere and creative thoughts, all presented to her as original advice.
-When her supervisor expressed interest, Rue's pale skin flushed red with a mix of pride and fear; did she just become what she wanted to avoid?
+> A slick, double-layer polish on a concoction of thoughts, all presented to her as original advice.
+As soon as her supervisor expressed interest, Rue's pale-skin flushed red with a mix of pride and fear; did she just become what she wanted to avoid?

 **Jasper** — An AI writing platform designed for marketing content.
 Users generate blog posts, ad copy, social media captions, and email campaigns by selecting templates and providing brief prompts about their product or audience.